Gianatmaja/Udacity-Data-Engineering-Nanodegree/Implementing-Cloud-Data-Warehouse/README.md

 # Project 3: Implementing a Cloud Data Warehouse
-In this project, logs and songs data are extracted from s3 and staged in Redshift, before being inserted into dimensional tables for Sparkify's analytics purposes.
+In this project, we'll be building an ETL pipeline to load data from S3 to staging tables on Amazon Redshift.
+We'll also execute SQL statements that create the analytics tables from these staging tables.

 ## Project Structure
 The files located in this repository are listed below: